Table of Contents

 BenQ Zowie S2

 Zowie has been making some excellent gaming mice for a while now, even before their acquisition by BenQ.
-They’re popular for offering most of their mice in various sizes, and the S2, in a small size, is perfect for users looking at the best gaming mice for small hands.
+They’re popular for offering most of their mice in various sizes, and the S2, in a small size, is perfect for users.

 First things first, inside you’ll find a PixArt 3360 sensor, one that’s present in many gaming mice that came out in the last few years.
 It comes with a maximum of 3200 DPI, but you can set it at 400, 800 and 1600 as well with the press of a button.
 The polling rate is also adjustable, and it goes from 125 to 500 and finally 1000 Hz.